simatic-ax/actions/README.md

 ### Templatify Workflow

 The templatify workflow (`templatify-workflow.yml`) is triggered manually.
 This workflow aims to take the repository, create an apax compliant template package out of it and publish it to the GitHub Container registry.

+## Versioning

+The versioning of the actions follows two main concepts:

+1. stable versions are to be referenced following the basic [SemVer](https://semver.org/) pattern, where a concrete version is used, e.g. @3.4.2
+2. rolling-forward major versions are to be referenced using only the major version, e.g. @v3

+Depending on your requirements, you may either pick a stable version, which is guaranteed to not change, or the rolling-forward major version, in case you'd like to benefit from smaller updates w/o having to change your workflow.

+## Disclaimer

+All usages of actions-test are solely for the purpose of demonstration and testing the actions itself.
+You shall remove them in case you'd like to copy any of the examples in this repository.

+Furthermore you need to take care of altering the uses-statements of the workflows steps to simatic-ax/actions/apax-<command-name>@vX.